 - Feb.
 24, 2020— Brooklyn: Brooklyn Borough Hall, 209 Joralemon St.

 - Feb.
 25, 2020 — Bronx: Bronx Borough Hall, 851 Grand Concourse, Rotunda

 - Feb.
 26, 2020 — Staten Island: Staten Island Borough Hall, 10 Richmond Terrace, Room 125

 - Feb.
 27, 2020 — Queens: Queens Borough Hall, 120-55 Queens Blvd., Atrium/Rotunda

 NYC Tax Commission Hearings

-Between March and October, the NYC Tax Commission conducts hearings with property owners who have challenged their Tentative Assessments or their representatives to consider whether an assessment should be reduced.
-At such hearings, information and documentation supporting a property owner’s appeal may be presented.
+Between March and October, the NYC Tax Commission conducts hearings with property owners (or their representatives) who have challenged their Tentative Assessments to consider whether an assessment should be reduced.
+At these hearings, information and documentation supporting a property owner’s appeal may be presented.
 Hearing Officers typically render decisions within weeks of a hearing.

 If the property owner accepts a NYC Tax Commission offer to reduce the assessment, the appeals process is concluded, the reduction is effective as of July 1, and the property owner may apply for a refund of any tax overpayment.